pratinav/disc-image-installer/README.md

 ## Installation
 - [Download](https://github.com/pratinav/disc-image-installer/archive/master.zip) and unzip the repository
 - Open the terminal and navigate to the repository folder
-- Execute  `sudo sh install.sh`, and enter your password when prompted to
-- Voila!
-Install completed.
+- Run `sh install.sh`
+- Voilà, Your install is done!

 *You may delete the downloaded folder once the install is complete*

 ## Usage
 The command for the disc image installer is `installimg`

-Usage:  `sudo installimg <disk> <path to image file`
+Usage:  `installimg <disk> <path to disc image file`

-Example:  `sudo installimg disk2 some-img-file.img`
+Example:  `installimg disk2 some-img-file.img`

+*You may be prompted to enter your password*

 There are two methods to find out the **disk** for your device-
 - From Disk Utility-
     - Insert the device into your computer.
     - Launch **Disk Utility**

     ![exmaple](http://i.imgur.com/4xg4WMq.jpg)

     - Select the disk and click on 'info'

     ![exmaple](http://i.imgur.com/rUSOccP.jpg)

     - Look for **BSD Device Node** in the information panel.
 That is your 'disk'.

     ![example](http://i.imgur.com/niObbg9.jpg)

 **OR**